-|Acquisition of goods, materials, and/or services manufacturing purposes||Sourcing and purchasing materials, goods, or services for internal use||Procuring and managing contingent workforce and consulting services|
+|Acquisition of goods, materials, and/or services for manufacturing purposes||Sourcing and purchasing materials, goods, or services for internal use||Procuring and managing the contingent workforce and consulting services|

 |Ex: Raw materials, machinery, and resale items||Ex: Utilities, facility management, and travel||Ex: Professional services, software subscriptions, etc.|